MaryImarenezor/leet-code-problems/algorithm notes.md

 - the syntax for the length method in java is ".length"
 - i can access the elements of an array and change them by doing "array[i] = ...."
 - since were dealing with getting the indexes, the for each loop here may not be the most suffiecient option

+### Javascript "sticky" notes
+- "var" is globally scoped, while "let" is locally scoped
+- i'm gonna try and use Object.is instead of "===" and see if it works
+- the reason why I'm having "time limit exceeded" errors is because there's a syntax error in my inner for loop (it was i++ instead of j++)